2006 Winter Olympics closing ceremony: Intruders

 During the final speech by Valentino Castellani, chairman of the Torino 2006 Olympic Organising Committee, a Spanish-identified intruder ran onto the stage and interrupted Castellani's speech.
-The intruder shouted "the passion [unintelligible] in Torino" and broke off one of the two microphones on the podium before security officials removed him.
+The intruder shouted "the passion live[s] in Torino" and broke off one of the two microphones on the podium before security officials removed him.
 Castellani continued his speech with only a minor pause.
 The intruder's T-shirt displayed the logo of GoldenPalace.com, an online gambling website.

 A young Polish nude streaker named Justine also tried to enter the arena during the ceremony, holding a handmade banner coloured in the Italian tricolour reading Mi consenta ("allow me"), potentially a reference to Silvio Berlusconi.
 She had a drawing by a Roman artist on her exposed skin, supposedly tattooed on.
 She was removed before she could enter the floor of the stadium and released outside; only after she performed the protest again outside Stadio Olimpico was she brought into the police.